Asia Pacific Resort (Beitou Branch)

 Click HERE to view and book this hotel!

-A few of my favourites things about this unique hotel:
+A few of my favourites things I find UNIQUE about this hotel:

-1. Hot Spring water supplied inside each room
+1. Hot Spring water supplied to each individual room

 2. Very modern and spacious

-Since it opened less than a year ago, the hotel is very modern and being further from the station there is a lot of space so you will feel the less cramped and quieter surroundings.
+Since the hotel opened in 2018, the hotel is super modern and clean, perfect for OCD freaks like myself.
+Despite it being further from the MTR station than most of the older hot spring hotels on the route, there is a lot of space up here so you will feel more luxurious and notice a quieter surrounding.

 3. Six public hot springs

-3 for female, and 3 for males, each at a different temperature.
-The hottest one is outside.
-Sauna also provided in this public area.
+Yes that’s correct!
+Incase one in your room isn’t eough, there are 3 additional public hot springs for female, and 3 for males, each at a different temperature.
+The hottest one is outside of the shared area.
+You will also find a sauna here.

 4. Family friendly hotel

-separate swimming pool for children when adults want to enjoy the hot springs, large floaties supplied and blown up included in large pool.
-There is also a bar and sunbeds around the pool.
+So what about if you were having a staycation, what else is there to do here?
+Well the swimming pool for children when adults want to enjoy the hot springs inclusive of large floaties and readily blown up included in large pool.
+There is also a bar and sunbeds around the pool for adults.

-There are also a games floor (LOHAS world) where there is a kids room, AR, VR games, VR cycling, table football and air hockey for those of all ages who want to play.
+There is also a games floor (LOHAS world) including specifically a kids room, AR, VR games, VR cycling, table football and air hockey for those of all ages who want to play.

 5. Private hot spring rooms for rental (for non-hotel residents)

-You don’t have to be a resident here, you can rent a room with a hot spring bath.
+You don’t have to be a resident here to enjoy the baths here, you can rent a room with a hot spring bath.
+Please see website for details and prices.

 6. Packages can include both dinner and breakfast in the restaurant on 7th floor